High order universal portfolios

 \section{Conclusion}

 We introduce in this paper the high order universal portfolios (HOUP) constructed from Cover's initial suggestion by recursive additions to the underlying market.
 We discuss several theoretical questions and prove that HOUP are indeed distinct from UP and can break the time invariance symmetry featured by the Cover UP.
-The expected optimality of the HOUP with respect to the baseline UP was investigated empirically on a dataset from the literature.
-In all tested cases implementing HOUP is more rewarding than the UP; of course, some situations can occur when this is not the case but this first joint theoretical and numerical evidence appears positive.
-Further empirical studies could bring additional light on the performances of the HOUP introduced here and its applicability domain.
+The expected optimality of the HOUP with respect to the baseline UP was investigated; we proved theoretically that under some assumption (stated in the proposition \ref{prop:cont_time}) the Sharpe ratio increases with the order of the UP.
+We next performed empirical tests on a dataset from the literature.
+In many cases implementing HOUP is more rewarding than the UP; of course, these empirical results are not always guaranteed and situations can occur when HOUPs perform worse than the UP; nevertheless this first joint theoretical and numerical evidence appears positive.
+Further studies could shed additional light onto the performances of the high order universal portfolios introduced here and their applicability domain.